 1. Getting Sick Frequently:

 Vitamin D is crucial to keep your immune system functioning properly and boosts it to fight off the infections.
-If you had been falling sick and getting infections more often, then the reason is lack of this vitamin in your system.
+If you had been falling sick and getting infections more often, then the reason is the lack of this vitamin in your system.

 In case you are not getting sun exposure, you still have the option to take supplements of vitamin D daily which can reduce the risk of respiratory infections.